 1702 Metals I This activity-based course promotes learning through doing.
-The course offers students hands-on opportunities to explore how metal is formed, shaped, and finished.
-Student activities will be concentrated in the areas of sheet metal fabrication, hot metal casting and plumbing.

-1736 Metals II This course emphasizes machine tool manufacturing.
+The course offers students hands on opportunities to explore how metal is formed, shaped, and finished.
+Student activities will be concentrated in the areas of sheet metal fabrication, hot metal casting and plumbing. (.5 credit - meets for one semester) 1736 Metals II This course emphasizes machine tool manufacturing.
 Building on skills obtained from Metals I, students will be able to develop valuable skills using industrial machinery such as lathes, millers, surface grinders, welding and metal cutting.
-Students will utilize the skills acquired to design and construct a project of their chose.

-Suggested prerequisite: Grade of C- in Metals I.
+Students will utilize the skills acquired to design and construct a project of their choice.
+Suggested prerequisite: Grade of C- in Metals I .
 1703 Woods I This activity-based course promotes learning through doing.
 Students will construct various projects with an emphasis on shop safety, problem solving, and manufacturing accuracy.
 Formal instruction on machine and hand tools will be conducted to give students a foundation from which to build their skills.
 In addition, basic computerized machining skills will be introduced and practiced.
-Students will be required to write on manufacturing technology topics.

-1756 Advanced Woods Advanced Woods is an activity-based course where students will design and construct advanced projects in a problem-solving environment.
+Students will be required to write on manufacturing technology topics. (.5 credit - meets for one semester) 1756 Advanced Woods Advanced Woods is an activity-based course where students will design and construct advanced projects in a problemsolving environment.
 As part of this expectation, students will work as a team while mass producing, marketing and selling a product.
 Advanced hand tool skills, wood joining methods, wood identification strategies, as well as conventional and computerized machining skills will be further polished and perfected.
 Possible woodworking careers will be examined and students will be required to write on various manufacturing technology topics.